odditive/docker-micropython-esp32/README.md

 Firmware builder on Docker container
 ======================

-This repository is intended to create a simple environment to generate builds of custom micropython firmware inside Odditive.
+This repository is intended to create a simple environment to generate builds of custom micropython firmware at [Odditive](https://odditive.com).
 However, you can also freely use it providing links to your repo as the arguments.

 Usage
 ------------------